Step 1: Determine Feasibility

 Step 2: Identify Leadership

 It is important to have support from colleagues in chapter start-up.
 Identify 1-3 individuals who would commit to spend time planning chapter events.
+Another option is to reach out to the PCNA community and see if there is any interest in co-leading or joining your leadership team.

 Step 3: Time Requirements